khurshid089/flexmenu2/README.md

 });
 ```

-**<span style="color:red;">!important:</span>** Make sure you add class "selected" to first 'li' and class "active" for firs anchor tag for the menu active states to worked.
+**<span style="color:red;">!important:</span>** Make sure you add class "selected" on the first 'li' and class "active" on the first anchor tag for the menu active states to worked.
 See example directory.

 ```html
 <ul class="flex">